mvoase/Technical-Test/README.md

 Currently the following tests will fail:
 @VideoPost will fail on checking the response code
  - This is due to the response code expected return being 201 however the code returned is 200.

-@VideoDelete will also fail due to the response code
- - This should return 204 code, but returns 200 also.

 These tests will fail until these issues are fixed within the API.